Gen Alpha’s Unique Learning Styles and Preferences

 How Gen Alpha Uses Technology To Learn At Home?

 For Gen Alpha, interactive and gamified learning takes center stage.
-They thrive in environments that engage them through interactive elements and gamification.
+They thrive in environments that engage them through interactive elements and gamification

 It can be educational apps or online platforms that offer interactive lessons.
 These techie learners are captivated by hands-on experiences that enhance their engagement and motivation.